 CYGNA: Social network analysis and managing large research teams

-Using SNA in various research streams and as personal network analysis
+Using SNA in research and as personal network analysis

 In this presentation I shared some of my experience with social network analysis (SNA) as a research and analytic tool, but also showed how SNA could be used as a personal development tool.
 To illustrate how to use SNA, I collected data from Cygna members and analyzed it, with an eye toward understanding how the network functions currently (see sample below), so that we can strengthen connections between its members in the future.